jacobeisenstein/language-change-tutorial/README.md

 # Installation

-To ensure that you have all necessary packages, run:
+All notebooks are based on Python 3.
+To ensure that you have all necessary packages, create a new `conda` environment:

 ```
 pip install --user conda #if necessary
-conda create --name time_tutorial --file requirements.txt
+conda env create -f environment.yml
 source activate time_tutorial
 ```